Here is the original email message I received from Travis:

 I ask him to go back in time, to a younger age when he had similar such feelings.

-Travis: “I am 7, we are in a cabin throwing rocks thru the windows and I was ashamed
+Michael: “I am 7, we are in a cabin throwing rocks thru the windows and I was ashamed

 and want to hide because I am not allowed to make mistakes.
 Dad looks upon me since I was young as a ‘perfect example,’ the perfect son.”

-Can you feel the weight of that on Travis?
+Can you feel the weight of that on Michael?
 Here I switch to gestalt process.
 I have him imagine his dad in a chair next to him, facing him, and to speak to him directly…

-Travis: “Dad you always made me out to be perfect.
+Michael: “Dad you always made me out to be perfect.
 There is nothing wrong with me according to you.
 Yet, at some point I was drinking, doing drugs, etc. I was not perfect.
 I had to hide this from you.”

 Travis to me: “My brother has many troubles and is a mess.
 So I had to be the perfect one.”